 Understanding Andragogical Process

-Understanding what is andragogy in teaching means understanding its process.
+Understanding andragogy in teaching means understanding its process.
 It begins with identifying the need to know, formulating learning objectives, identifying resources, choosing and implementing learning strategies, and finally, evaluating the learning outcomes.
+When discussing andragogy meaning, it is essential to recognize these steps to effectively cater to adult learners.

 Andragogy in Practice